koendv/t12-958/README.md

 # Custom firmware for T12-958 soldering station

 The Quecoo T12-958 / KSGER v2.1S is a T12 soldering station using the MM32SPIN27 Arm processor.
 These are usage notes.
-For developers' notes, see README_DEVELOPER.md.
+For developers' notes, see [README_DEVELOPER](README_DEVELOPER.md).

 ## Main screen

-The OLED display show the state of the soldering iron:
+The OLED display shows the state of the soldering iron:

 ![running](pictures/running_large.png)

-The top line of the display shows power supply voltage, setpoint temperature, and cold junction temperature.
+The top line of the display shows power supply voltage, setpoint temperature, and cold junction (ambient) temperature.
-The middle of the display shows current soldering iron tip temperature.
+The middle of the display shows soldering iron tip temperature.
-The bottom of the display shows a bar graph of current applied heating power.
+The bottom of the display shows a bar graph of applied heating power.

 ![setpoint](pictures/setpoint_large.png)

-There is a rotary encoder with pushbutton.
+The soldering station has a rotary encoder with pushbutton.
 Turning the knob changes setpoint temperature in steps (default: steps of 5°C).
 For fine adjustments in steps of 1°C first turn  the knob, then push while turning.
 The setpoint is displayed in inverted color.

-The soldering station can be running normally, in boost, standby or sleeping.
+The soldering station has four states: running, boost, standby and sleeping.

 ![boost](pictures/boost_large.png)

-When running normally, a short click will switch to boost mode.
+When running, a short click of the knob will switch to boost mode.
 In boost mode, setpoint temperature is increased for a short time. (default: increase of 50°C for 5 minutes)

 ![standby](pictures/standby_large.png)

-If the soldering station is inactive, the soldering station goes in standby. (default: 20 minutes of inactivity, standby temperature 200°C).
+If the soldering station is inactive, after some time the soldering station goes in standby. (default: 20 minutes of inactivity, standby temperature 200°C).

 ![sleep](pictures/sleep_large.png)

-If the soldering station is inactive even longer, the soldering station sleeps. (default: 30 minutes of inactivity, heating switched off).
+If the soldering station is inactive even longer, the soldering station goes into sleep mode. (default: 30 minutes of inactivity, heating switched off).

 ![no iron](pictures/no_iron_large.png)